 18. Shell banks PC Although the Code appropriately addresses shell banks it cannot be properly enforced.
 Financial institutions should not be permitted to enter into, or continue, correspondent banking relationships with shell banks.
 Financial institutions should be required to satisfy themselves that respondent financial institutions in a foreign country do not permit their accounts to be used by shell banks.
-Regulation 16 deals with shell banks and provides for a fine up to \$100,000.00 if a bank acts in contravention to the regulation.
-Regulation 16 prohibits banks from carrying on business with a shell bank.
-Regulation 16 and Part 8 of the Code are to be amended to extend their application to all financial institutions.
+Regulation 16 deals with shell bank acts in contravention the regulation.
+Regulation 16 prohibits banks from carrying on busin with a shell bank.
+Regulation 16 and Part 8 of the Code to be amended to extend their application to all financinstitutions.
 19. Other forms of reporting NC It appears that the TCI Authorities have not considered the feasibility and utility of implementing a system where financial institutions are required to report all transactions above a fixed threshold.
 We advise that the TCI consider the implementation of a system where all (cash) transactions above a fixed threshold are required to be reported to the FCU.
 In this regard TCI should include as part of their considerations the possible increase of STRs filed, the size of this increase compared to resources available for analyzing the information and the effectiveness of the additional intelligence in the process of intercepting illicit activities.
-TCI Authorities considered and decided against the use of a system where all (cash) transactions above a fixed threshold require reporting to the FCU.
-TCI Authorities considered and decided against the use of a system where all (cash) transactions above a fixed threshold require reporting to the FCU.
+TCI Authorities considered and decided against the use a system where all (cash) transactions above a fix threshold require reporting to the FCU.
 20. Other NFBP & secure transaction techniques PC TCI has not considered the risk of other non-financial businesses and professions being misused for the purpose of ML/ FT.
 TCI Authorities have not considered or taken adequate steps to ensure that the money laundering risk associated with the large volumes of cash at the casinos are reduced.
 TCI should consider if there are other non-financial businesses and professions that are at risk of being misused for ML or FT.
 In this regard, TCI should specifically assess the risk of ML and FT in the construction industry, considering the amount of cash turnover in this industry.
-TCI Authorities should consider taking an intermediary role in the process of establishing proper communications between local banks and the casino, in order to assure that credit card facilities for casino clients are available at the casinos place of business in order to reduce the amount of TCI should consider for TI.
-In this regard, TCI should specifically assess the risk of ML and FT purposes and propagate a paper for consideration of the MLRA.
-The subcommittee reported to the MLRA at its meeting held on prepare a paper for consideration of the MLRA at its meeting held on 23rd July 2012 that it was making progress but would report again at the MLRA meeting it was decided that the sub-committee would complete its work and produce a final report by 31st March 2013.
+TCI Authorities should consider taking an intermediary role in the process of establishing proper communications between local banks and the casino, in order to assure that credit card facilities for casino clients are available at the casinos place of business in order to reduce the amount of TCI should consider in ML or FT.
+In Regulated Financial Businesses and a Non-Regula Financial Businesses and a Non-Regula Financial Businesses and a Non-Regula Financial Businesses supervisor and actions have been tall to register NRFBs since January 1st 2011.
+The MLRA, at its meeting in December 2010 decided have a sub-committee assess the risk of the construct industry being misused for ML and FT purposes a prepare a paper for consideration of the MLRA.
+The scommittee reported to the MLRA at its meeting held 23rd July 2012 that it was making progress but wo report again at the MLRA meeting scheduled for September 2012.
+At that meeting it was decided that sub-committee would complete its work and productinal financial Businesses and a Non-Regula Financial B cash in circulation in the casino.
+Credit card facilities are now available in casinos.